Axway/api-builder-docs/content/en/docs/release_notes/unna.md

 ---
 ## Summary

-In this release weintroduced a way to provide unit-test improvements to users more easily.
+In this release, we continued our effort on providing the necessary information to users to keep their applications up to date.
+With this release, all upgrades that are available to the {{% variables/apibuilder_prod_name %}} Core and the installed plugin components in their services will be now shown alongside any potential updates in the [**Updates** tab](/docs/developer_guide/console/#updates-tab).
+We also introduced a way to provide unit-test improvements to users more easily.

 {{% releasenotes/upgrade %}}

 <!-- ## Breaking changes -->

 ## Features

+* #7405: Projects now check for upgrades on startup, and they are displayed in the [**Updates** tab](/docs/developer_guide/console/#updates-tab).
 * #7470: {{% variables/apibuilder_prod_name %}} has been updated to allow configuration from files in `/conf` to be overridden when creating a new `APIBuilder` instance by passing `configOverrides` as a key to the second `options` argument in the constructor.
 * #7470: [@axway/api-builder-test-utils](https://www.npmjs.com/package/@axway/api-builder-test-utils) updates will now be displayed in the [**Updates** tab](/docs/developer_guide/console/#updates-tab).
 * #7470: [@axway/api-builder-test-utils](https://www.npmjs.com/package/@axway/api-builder-test-utils) now has a [`Runtime`](TODO: add link to test utils readme when we add the documentation) feature that can be used to test a real {{% variables/apibuilder_prod_name %}} project.